Who we are

 The BRAC Family Today

-- 1.14 million children currently enrolled in BRAC’s 38,000 primary and pre-primary schools, with 9.51 million graduates and over 260,000 teens from disadvantaged backgrounds get life skills training in BRAC’s youth empowerment clubs
+- 1.14 million children are currently enrolled in BRAC’s 38,000 primary and pre-primary schools, and 9.51 million have graduated.
+BRAC's youth empowerment clubs provide life skills training to more than 260,000 teens from disadvantaged backgrounds

 - 5.54 million micro-borrowers with a cumulative loan disbursement of USD 9.73 billion